 But if cleaning your carpet is something you want to take seriously, you may want to consider buying your own machine.
 It will pay for itself with a couple of uses and you won’t be risking renting a worn out machine that doesn’t clean anymore.

 3. Buy a Steam Carpet Cleaning Machine

 This is probably the best option if you want to have your carpet always looking like the day you bought the house.
-There are some amazing options in the market, and you can find different alternatives depending on your budget.
-Check out this buying guide, for different options (from budget to pro).
+There are some amazing options in the market, and you can find different alternatives depending on your budget: Best Carpet Steam Cleaners 2022

 As we said earlier, all these methods are maintenance methods.
 But some are more aggressive than others.
 Let’s take a look at when you should use each!

 1. Dry Compound